 (Information courtesy of the Washington County Water Conservancy District.)

 Ivins Reservoir has been used for irrigation water and as a recreation area for about 96 years.
 I imagine that in the early years, the reservoir was just a place to swim and cool off in the summer, but in more recent years, it has been a place where people could water ski, and fish.
-There have been limited recreational improvements made over the years, there is a boat launching ramp and a picnic table.

 In 2008, Ivins City, Ivins Irrigation Co., The Washington County Water Conservancy District, The Shivwits Band of Paiute Indians of Utah and Kayenta Development began meeting to look at ways to improve the recreation potential of Ivins Reservoir.
 At that time, a preliminary plan of amenities was put together that seemed to meet the approval of all members of the group.
 The downturn in the economy took everyone’s focus away from this project for a few years, but now discussions have resumed and the group has moved forward with a plan that will make Ivins Reservoir, not only a place for locals to come and recreate, but a regional recreational site that will provide a variety of recreational opportunities.